 What does race have to do with it?
-Barriers to civic engagement and equity in Vermont Delma Jackson, Senior Fellow at the Center for Whole Communities, and Vermont State Senator Kesha Ram talk race, civic engagement, and the humanities.
-The speakers reflect on how our history and policies have contributed to creating, maintaining--and disrupting--systems of […]
+Barriers to civic engagement and equity in Vermont Delma Jackson, Senior Fellow at the Center for Whole Communities, and Vermont State Senator Kesha Ram talked race, civic engagement, and the humanities.
+The speakers reflected on how our history and policies have contributed to creating, maintaining--and disrupting--systems of […]

+Recording not available.
 For the last several months, CWC has been hosting virtual community conversations exploring Black/Indigenous solidarity.
-As we prepare to transition into a new series of community conversations AND launch the Dive-In-Justice Podcast, we wanted to mark this occasion by inviting back Shadiin Garcia, to join Delma Jackson (co-hosts of the new podcast), Ginny McGinn and Kristin […]
+As we prepared to transition into a new series of community conversations AND launch the Dive-In-Justice Podcast, we wanted to mark this occasion by inviting back Shadiin Garcia, to join Delma Jackson (co-hosts of the new podcast), Ginny […]

 Fall series host Delma Jackson, III and Dr. Shadiin Garcia returned in conversation, connecting Black/Indigenous solidarity to the broader events and movements of 2020.
 We held space for folks to reflect on this year we’ve had, and Delma and Shadiin introduced their upcoming podcast, Dive-In Justice.
-You can find Delma’s latest blog post here; recording to follow.
+You can find Delma’s latest blog post here.

 We welcomed San Francisco-based poets Kim Shuck and Maurisa Thompson, hosted by Delma Jackson as a part of our ongoing Fall series on Black/Indigenous solidarity.
 Kim and Maurisa shared their art, honoring where we’ve been and imagining where we could go in relationship to our planet, our country, our communities, and ourselves.
 Their friendship, love for their natal city, […]